wadikur/dotfiles/README.md

 ## master branch

-It contains awesomewm configuration with some zsh shell configuration, which is not very useful, though.
+It contains awesomewm configuration with some zsh shell configuration.